penn-hui/TSAM/ReadMe.txt

 TSAM is the abbreviation of Two-Step-Averaging-Method which implements prediction or classification with a two step process.
 In the first step, a xgboost model is adopted to predict the first-step scores.
-Then, the xgboost selected important features will be combined with our profiled Hidden Markov Model features to predict the second-step score.
-Finally, the TSAM output a averaged score as the predicted efficiency score.
+Then, the xgboost selected important features will be combined with our profiled Hidden Markov Model features to predict the second-step scores.
+Finally, the TSAM outputs the average scores as the predicted efficiency score.

 ***********************************************************************************************************